top of page

 Saint Pope John Paul II loved Marian devotions as a child.

-Mass was a loving experience with gestures and meaning
+Mass was a loving experience with gestures and meaning.

-He worked in a quarry, and he thought about God as a shaper of the acting man
+He worked in a quarry, and he thought about God as a shaper of the acting man.

 Our Story

-We are people of the Books of Scripture
+of the Books of Scripture.

-We are storytellers
+We are storytellers.

 We were created in the image of Trinitarian God.

-Abraham is our true Pa-Pa
+Abraham is our true Pa-Pa.

 Meet People In The Bible Through Prayer